geudde/attic-chest/pages/13.reference/01.porden/docs.md

-others, were formerly strong and frequent : it is now only remarkable for a great column of sulphureous vapour rising from the crater.
+others, were formerly strong and frequent: it is now only remarkable for a great column of sulphureous vapour rising from the crater.
 Sulphureous va- pours also abound in every part of the island, and the soil is hot and filled with clods of sulphur.
 The fumes were much greater in quantity in former